Teams, tales and tips – a guide to the local game

 The mayor of Barnsley saved the day, ownership of Oakwell passed to the City Council and the club lived to fight another day – emerging from League One in 2006 and ten years later in 2016.

 Looking around the town today, more than two decades after the last pit closure, attempts to diversify have had varied results.
 One or two ghost-like former mining villages are now modern-day business parks.
-And, with derby games lined up against Leeds, Huddersfield and Rotherham in 2016-17, bumper crowds will be passing through the Barnsley Interchange transport hub a short walk from Oakwell.
+And, with derby games lined up against Sheffield United and Huddersfield in 2021-22, bumper crowds should be passing through the Barnsley Interchange transport hub a short walk from Oakwell.

 Barnsley is around 40km (25 miles) from Doncaster-Sheffield airport.
-First South Yorkshire bus X4 runs to Doncaster Interchange (Mon-Sat every 30min, Sun every hr, journey time 20min, £3), from where Stagecoach bus X19 runs to Barnsley Interchange (Mon-Sat every 30min, Sun every hr, journey time 40min, £3.90).
+First Bus 57c runs to Doncaster Interchange (£3, South Yorkshire day pass £5 on board, Mon-Sat every 30mins, Sun every hr, journey time 25mins), from where Stagecoach bus X19 runs to Barnsley Town Centre/Schwabish Gmund Way (£4, Mon-Sat every 30mins, Sun every hr, journey time 40mins) alongside Barnsley station.